schappim/mBot-Gitbook/section-2-chapter-2-demonstration-of-makeblock.md

 #### Trying out the different controls

-Now we should be able to make a first attempt to change the color of the LEDs on the mBot.
-Touch the color wheel and try some color.
+Now we should be able to make a first attempt to change the colour of the LEDs on the mBot.
+Touch the colour wheel and try some colour.
 Touching the red, or the blue, for example, should turn the mBot LEDs accordingly.
 And that is what this simple color wheel does.

 Next, we can try the ultrasonic sensor gauge.
 Put your hand, or some other object, like a book, in front of the sensor and slowly move it closer to the sensor and you should be able to see the ultrasonic reading, in the app, changing.

 Next, let's try the brightness.
 Try and cover the top of the mBot, where the sensor is located, and you can should be able to see that the corresponding reading in the app increases.
 Remember to turn off the LEDs on the mBot first, for better results.
 If you don't, the light they produce will feed into the sensor, probably causing the brightness line in the cart to fluctuate.
 You can always turn the LEDs on and off by going to Design Mode \(just click on "Design" on the top of your screen\).

 Obscuring the light sensor will drop the reading down.
-The numbers you see on the left are not particular light measuring units but rather an analog input number of the mBot: when the mBot is connected to an analog device, like the light sensor, it produces a number that represents the state of that sensor meaning, when the sensor picks up little light, their number reduces, and when the sensor picks up more light, then the number increases.
+The numbers you see on the left are not particular light measuring units but rather an analogue input number of the mBot: when the mBot is connected to an analogue device, like the light sensor, it produces a number that represents the state of that sensor meaning, when the sensor picks up little light, their number reduces, and when the sensor picks up more light, then the number increases.

 Following up we can test the buzz button.
 Press it and you should hear a noise.